 A big part of our experimentation was testing the types of baking powder and soda to see which gave the best results.

-Sally (link to her page here) explains the differences in full detail – if you’re just interested in the results then the conclusion is this: the best buttermilk pancakes are made with a little of each.
+Sally (link to her page on baking powder here) explains the differences in full detail – if you’re just interested in the results then the conclusion is this: the best buttermilk pancakes are made with a little of each.

 If you’re in a pinch and only have baking powder to hand you’ll be pleased to hear you can use that alone, too – you’ll just need slightly more.